Schomburg Center for Research in Black Culture: Collection

 In 1998, the Schomburg Collection was considered as consisting of the rarest, and most useful, Afrocentric artifacts of any public library in the United States.
 At least as of late 2006, it is viewed as the most prestigious for African-American materials in the country.
-As of 2010, the Collection stood at 10 million objects, The center contains a signed first edition of a book of poems by Phillis Wheatley, archival material of Melville J. Herskovits, John Henrik Clarke, Lorraine Hansberry, Malcolm X and Nat King Cole.
+As of 2010, the Collection stood at 10 million objects, The center contains a signed first edition of a book of poems by Phillis Wheatley, and archival material of Melville J. Herskovits, John Henrik Clarke, Lorraine Hansberry, Malcolm X and Nat King Cole.
 The collection includes the files, or papers of the International Labor Defense, the Civil Rights Congress, the Symphony of the New World, the National Negro Congress, and the files of the South African Dennis Brutus Defense Committee (restricted).

-Additionally, it includes the papers of Lawrence Brown (1893–1973), Melva L. Price, Ralph Bunche, Léon Damas, Thomas Henderson Kerr Jr., William Pickens, Hiram Rhodes Revels, Clarence Cameron White.
-The collection also includes manuscripts of Alexander Crummell and John Edward Bruce, manuscripts of Slavery, Abolitionism and on the West Indies, and letters and unpublished manuscripts of Langston Hughes.
+Additionally, it includes the papers of Lawrence Brown (1893–1973), Melva L. Price, Ralph Bunche, Léon Damas, Thomas Henderson Kerr Jr., William Pickens, Hiram Rhodes Revels, and Clarence Cameron White.
+The collection also includes manuscripts of Alexander Crummell and John Edward Bruce, manuscripts of slavery, abolitionism, and the West Indies, and letters and unpublished manuscripts by Langston Hughes.
 It includes some papers from Christian Fleetwood, Paul Robeson (restricted), Booker T. Washington, and Schomburg himself.
 It includes musical recordings, black and jazz periodicals, rare books and pamphlets, and tens of thousands of art objects.
 The center's collection includes documents signed by Toussaint Louverture and a rare recording of a speech by Marcus Garvey.

 The Claude McKay Estate is represented by the Faith Childs Literary Agency.
 In the past, the center had acted as the literary representative of the heirs of Claude McKay.